ndavidson7/clip-and-ship/README.md

 ## TODO:
 - fix timestamps
-- insert_to_playlist() needs to be delayed (maybe?) to account for YouTube not recognizing the video_id immediately after uploading (i.e., YT has to process the upload first?)
+- insert_to_playlist() throws error upon request to YouTube, but video still gets added to the correct playlist
 - generate_tags()
 - add argument for manager uploading mode